Film and Media Studies

 To be considered for admission to the combined degree track, applicants must indicate both Film and Media Studies and one of the participating departments/programs listed above.
 Students seeking admission to Film and Media Studies alone should indicate only Film and Media Studies on their application.

-In addition to the Ph.D. program, Film and Media Studies offers students in the Graduate School’s other doctoral programs the chance to obtain a Graduate Certificate in Film and Media Studies.
+In addition to the Ph.D. program, Film and Media Studies offers students in the graduate school’s other doctoral programs the chance to obtain the Graduate Certificate in Film and Media Studies.
 See Film and Media Studies, under Non-Degree Granting Programs, Councils, and Research Institutes, in this bulletin.

 Special Requirements for the Ph.D.
 Degree

 Every student selected for the combined program track is subject to the supervision of the Film and Media Studies program and the relevant participating department.
 A written protocol between each department and Film and Media Studies outlines the requirements and schedule to be borne in mind as a plan of study is worked out in consultation with the director of graduate studies (DGS) of Film and Media Studies and the DGS of the participating department.
-In all cases, students are required to take FILM 601 as well as at least five additional Film and Media Studies seminars, one of which should be FILM 603.
-With the permission of the DGS, another Film and Media Studies course may be substituted for FILM 603.
+In all cases, students are required to take FILM 601 as well as at least five additional film and media studies seminars.
+The final course paper for one of those five additional courses must be on a topic focused on the history or historiography of film/media.
 Course requirements vary for participating departments.
 By the third year, students advance to candidacy by completing qualifying examinations and a dissertation prospectus.

 In addition, students in both tracks are expected to complete the following requirements:

-2. Dissertation prospectus.
-The dissertation prospectus is presented to a faculty committee or the entire faculty of the participating department for combined degree students.
+Dissertation Prospectus The dissertation prospectus is presented to a faculty committee or the entire faculty of the participating department for combined degree students.
 The prospectus is also submitted to the prospectus committee of Film and Media Studies for approval.

 Master’s Degree